pmem/ndctl/collab/index.md

 * v7.4 and beyond

 ## Opens

+* Plumbers deadline for proposal July 24th (Davidlohr)

-* Handling Sashiko pre-existing issue reports (Jonathan)
+* Handling Sashiko pre-existing issue reports (Jonathan) We'll keep revisiting this one.

 * DAX extensions for private nodes (GregoryP)
+How to get a private node.
+Should we use a custom driver.
+Should mem be hot plugged to normal numa node or private numa node.
+I think Gregory will post code for folks to take a look at option.

+* FAMFS: the upstream push continues.
+  DAX patches (in at 7.2) and fix-ups (queued for 7.3)

 ## CXL CLI